Deterministically approximating the volume of a Kostka polytope: Main result and computational aspects

-\begin{remark} Consider the important special case when $\la$ and $\mu$ are integer vectors that are polynomially bounded in $n$, the parts of $\la$ are all distinct, and $\mu$ lies in the relative interior of $\SH(\la)$.
+\begin{remark} Consider the case when $\la$ and $\mu$ are integer vectors, the entries of \(\lambda\) are polynomially bounded in $n$ and are all distinct, and $\mu$ lies in the relative interior of $\SH(\la)$.
 Under these conditions, \cref{eq-bdrad-bound} shows that the condition parameter $\frac{1}{\bdrad(\la, \mu)}$ is also bounded above by a polynomial in $n$, and hence (using \cref{eq-log-gt-vol-estimate}) it follows that there is an absolute constant $C$ such that $R(\la, \mu) < n^C$. \end{remark}

 Optimization of $\tg_{\lambda,\mu}$ also requires an efficient additive approximation for $\tg_{\lambda,\mu}$.
 As we show below, the following proposition will be sufficient for our needs.
 We first set up some standard notation.